Types of Cofferdams

 Single/Double-walled Sheet Pile Cofferdam

 Sheet piling is an earth retention and excavation support technique that retains soil, using steel sheet sections with interlocking edges.
-They can be single or double walls depending on the demands of the project.
+A single wall cofferdam consists of a single sheet pile wall supported by internal bracing, such as struts or cross braces, and is suitable for shallow water depths, typically between 4.5 to 6 meters.
+In contrast, double wall cofferdams use two parallel sheet pile walls tied together and filled with soil for added stability, making them suitable for water depths up to 12 meters.
+The main components consisting of sheet piles, wales, and cross braces provide the necessary structural support.
+These cofferdams are often constructed as welded steel structures for strength and durability.
 These sheet piles are then often securely braced to support the weight of the water the sheet pile will be retaining, therefore allowing dewatering and construction to commence.

 Rock Fill Cofferdam

 Rockfill cofferdams made of rockfill are sometimes used to enclose the site to be dewatered.
+Timber crib cofferdams are another gravity-type cofferdam, constructed on land and then floated into place, typically used in rapid currents or rocky river beds; they consist of timber cells filled with rock ballast and soil to resist lateral forces.
 Rockfill can be described as an embankment of compacted, free-draining sand and rocks.
 Rockfill cofferdams are permeable and are usually provided with an impervious membrane of soil to reduce the rate of seepage that must be pumped out to keep the area dry.

 Cellular Cofferdam

 Cellular cofferdams are typically constructed by driving sheet piles of particular shapes to form a series of cells.
-These cells are designed to be interconnected to form a watertight wall rigid enough to retain water.
-These cells are then filled with soil to help provide an additional stabilizing force against the lateral pressure of the water.
+For diaphragm types, straight diaphragm walls are used, while circular types utilize circular arcs and circular cells as core structural components.
+These circular cells are interconnected to form a watertight wall rigid enough to retain water.
+Such structures are designed to resist lateral forces without the need for cross excavation bracing, making them ideal for large-scale projects in water bodies.
+These cofferdams are typically constructed as steel structures, with the enclosure built to create a dry work environment.
+The cells are then filled with soil to help provide an additional stabilizing force against the lateral pressure of the water.
 Cellular cofferdams are often built as a circular type or diaphragm type, depending on the project specifications and location.

 How EDDY Dredge Pumps Excel at Cofferdam Construction Projects